 Although the fishing is paramount, Scott never forgets the importance of crafting a complete experience.
 Whenever the opportunity arises, expect an education on local wildlife and coastal history.
 He understands the importance of customizing every charter to his guest’s individual needs and will do everything possible to produce lasting memories of your time spent on the water.

 Sam VandervalkSam is the owner of Salmon Eye Charters and is thrilled to have such great guides working with him.
 Having a skilled team creates the perfect environment to ensure every boat produces fish and, at the same time, leaves clients happy.
 Sam is one of the primary contacts for Salmon Eye Charters, so chances are you will talk to him when booking your trip.
-He has been guiding for 20 years, 14 as the owner of Salmon Eye Charters.
+He doesn't guide much anymore but you may see him around the office.

 You may have seen Sam on the Outdoor Channel or heard him on the radio talking about salmon fishing in British Columbia.
 With experienced guides, safe and comfortable boats, the best accommodation for your money, and a quality vacuum-packed product to take home with you, Sam is committed to keeping Salmon Eye Charters as one of the top sport fishing tour companies out there.